Editor's Picks

 Consider Your Service Model

 - Solo practitioners offering one-on-one sessions need a different layout than a studio with multiple therapists and treatment rooms.
-If you're a single LMT focusing on deep tissue and sports recovery, Florence's streamlined design keeps the focus on you and your booking calendar.
+If you're a single LMT focusing on deep tissue and sports recovery, Florence's focused layout keeps attention on you and your booking calendar.

 - If you employ other therapists or offer varied modalities, Colima's multi-page structure helps clients navigate options without confusion.